 The Application Process in the Commerce Faculty

 UCT policies related to research ethics are available under Policies on the Research Support Hub website and applicants are advised to read the policies relevant to their application before submission.
+Applications are made using the electronic research administration system (eRA) system, and pdf form-based and/or Submittable applications are no longer accepted.
+Researchers who have approved protocols lodged on Submittable are encouraged to download them for reference, or for future use in an eRA application.
+The replacement of Submittable by eRA has no consequences for existing approvals, which remain valid.

 A full workflow of the application and approval process for eRA applications is provided in the process manual linked under “Policies and Resources” below.
 Most applicants will, however, find that the eRA system itself provides sufficient clarity on the steps to be followed.